-The sixth issue of Space Safety Magazine is dedicated to one of the most tragic events in human spaceflight: the loss of Space Shuttle Columbia and its crew.
+The sixth issue of Space Safety Magazine is dedicated to one of the most tragic events in human spaceflight: the Columbia disaster and the loss of its crew.
 As you will learn from the Special Report “Remembering Columbia,” the Shuttle was destroyed upon reentry by a flux of super-heated air coming through a breach in the reinforced carbon-carbon left wing leading edge that caused degradation of structural properties of the wing itself.
 The crew was left with no chance of survival when the cabin broke apart at an altitude of approximately 42,672m.

 The Columbia Accident Investigation Board (CAIB) determined that the breach had been caused by the impact of the Shuttle left wing with a piece of foam coming off the External Tank’s (ET) bipod fitting 81.7 seconds after launch.